openedx/docs.openedx.org/source/developers/references/legacy_guide/architecture.rst

 Discussions
 ===========

-Course discussions are managed by an IDA called comments (also called forums). comments is one of the few non-Python components, written in `Ruby`_ using the `Sinatra`_ framework.
-The LMS uses an API provided by the comments service to integrate discussions into the learners’ course experience.

-The comments service includes a notifier process that sends learners notifications about updates in topics of interest.
+Course discussions are implemented in the `Discussions MFE <https://github.com/openedx/frontend-app-discussions>`_.
+The discussions app allows learners and course staff interact with one another within a course run.

 ===========
 Mobile Apps
 ===========

 The Open edX project includes a mobile application, available for iOS and Android, that allows learners to watch course videos and more.
-Open edX is actively enhancing the mobile app.
+The Open edX community is actively enhancing the mobile apps.

 =========
 Analytics
 =========

+The Data Working Group is currently building an analytics solution called `Aspects <https://github.com/openedx/openedx-aspects>`_.

 ===============
 Background Work